ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-goes-full-time.rst

 .. note:: Because we now have amazing office space,
 		  you can drop by and hack with us any time.
 		  We will be in `Downtown Portland`_ every weekday.
-		  Come drop by and work on Read the Docs with us!
+		  Come work on Read the Docs with us!

 This is a fantastic opportunity for the project.
 Having two engineers working on it for three months will enable us to build a lot of useful things.